 Antioxidants help the body to repair and detoxify after attacks of free radicals.
 The speed of metabolism plays a role in the number of free radicals and oxidative stress.
 When slow metabolism, the slow is the production of free radicals.

-You see that we can help ourselves taking appropriate diet full of antioxidants such as enzymes, vitamins, minerals, phytonutrients.
+We can help ourselves take an appropriate diet full of antioxidants such as enzymes, vitamins, minerals, and phytonutrients.

 The Best Antioxidant Supplements

 The market is full of claims that this or this supplement will make miracles.
 I prefer advice from scientists and doctors.
-Let check out what do they offer for us :
+Let’s check out what do they offer for us :

 - Vitamin C